 For the bread, cut the baguette at an angle in 1 inch slices.
 When you bite into it, the crispy, crackling bread hits first and then the richness of the balsamic will surround you.
 For this recipe I added a tiny bit of cut up mozzarella for a hint of creaminess.

 One last tip for cutting the basil, lay serval leaves on top of each other.
 Roll the leaves into a tube like position and cut into strips.

 Bruschetta with Balsamic Reduction

-- 4 tbsp organic olive oil for tomato mixture
+- 4 tbsp extra virgin olive oil for tomato mixture

-- 1/4 cup organic olive oil for toasting baguette
+- 1/4 cup extra virgin olive oil for toasting baguette

 - salt & pepper to taste

 - 1 French baguette

 - 2 oz. mozzarella cheese

 - While balsamic is cooking, wash and dice tomatoes into very small chunks.
 Add to a large glass mixing bowl.
 Peel and crush garlic.
 Dice olives into very small chunks.
 Add garlic and olives to tomatoes.
 Peel and dice onion into similar sized pieces as the tomatoes.
 Wash basil leaves and shake off excess water.
 Lay leaves on top of each other and roll into a tube.
 Cut into stripes, working in batches of about 7 leaves at a time.
 Add to tomato mixture.